 Even while reading, we’re visualising in our heads.
 It’s just how we work.

 If a picture is worth a thousand words, how many is a video worth?
-Turns out nerds over at Forrester Research actually checked, and video’s worth a word count of about 1.8 million.
+Turns out nerds over at Forrester Research actually checked, and a video is worth a word count of ~1.8 million.
 Think how much easier those college essays could have been.

 Forrester’s tests made a few discoveries useful for marketers:

 - 300% increase click-throughs in email blasts.Three.
 Hundred.
 Percent.

 - Unbounce reports that including a video on a landing page can increase conversion by 80%.

 - Reach mobile users – especially commuters.
 Emarketer reports an average video watch time of about 60 minutes a day on phones and tablets.

 - Customers online are incredibly self-directed.
 The more mediums you market your brand through, the more customers will come across you.
 Forrester discovered that about three-quarters of executives trawl the web for work-related video content in their evenings, looking for small ways to improve their own productivity.
 Consumers will spend three to four hours on video reviews of a product before purchase.

 Staff will spend up to nine hours researching an alternative software for work they can bring to their boss.
 You’ve probably done 2 of these 3 yourself.
 So turn the tables.
 Order a decent mid-range camera, paint a white background and show the world how you’re useful.Out of respect for our readers, here’s a link to the first result on Google for “Mid range video cameras for bloggers.”
 It’s not easy, guys, but we do it for you.